markstuart/who-dares-wins/README.md

 The `--ext` option for `nodemon` tells it which file types to care about changes to.

-Kill your current server and restart with `npm start:dev`.
+Kill your current server and restart with `npm run start:dev`.
 Now, every time you save a file in your editor, you should see the server restart in the terminal.

 ### Setting up reload
 Open `app.js` in your editor.
 This file contains the core setup of your Express server, including defining routes and middleware.